 Cherokee Sedge is also great at adding body and volume to otherwise modest rock gardens.

 Cherokee sedge grass is deer tolerant and does not have any essential disease concerns or insect issues.
 They are very hardy and low maintenance.
 However, they are not resilient to cold winter temperatures.
 Thus it is necessary to cut the foliage down to the ground.
-This is done to avoid dealing dry hard yellow husks that may impede regrowth later.
+Cutting the foliage down to the ground is done to avoid dealing with dry hard yellow husks that may impede regrowth later.
 The leaves can grow back relatively quickly during the spring.
 As long as their roots are left untouched, Cherokee sedge grass will reliably grow back annually.

 Cherokee Sedge Grass is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping